CompVis/stable-diffusion/README-Docker.md

 # Step 2 - Installation

 ## Option A - On a Linux container

+### Why containers?
+They provide a flexible, reliable way to build and deploy Stable Diffusion.
+We also use a Docker volume to store the largest model file and image outputs as a first step in decoupling storage and compute.
+Future enhancements will do this for other model files and assets.
+See [Processes](https://12factor.net/processes) under the Twelve-Factor App methodology for details on why running applications in such a stateless fashion is important.

 This example uses a Mac M1/M2 (arm64) but you can specify the platform and architecture as parameters when building the image and running the container.
-It provides a reliable way to generate a build and deploy it.
-It also uses a Docker volume to store the largest model file as a first step in decoupling storage and compute.
-Future enhancements will do this for other model files and assets.

 The steps would be the same on an amd64 machine with NVIDIA GPUs as for an arm64 Mac; the platform is configurable.

-You [can't access the Macbook M1/M2 GPU cores from the Docker containers](https://github.com/pytorch/pytorch/issues/81224) so performance is reduced compared with running it directly on macOS but for development purposes it's fine.
+You [can't access the Mac M1/M2 GPU cores from Docker containers](https://github.com/pytorch/pytorch/issues/81224) and performance is reduced compared with running it directly on macOS but for development purposes it's fine.
+Once you're done with development tasks on your laptop you can build for the target platform and architecture and deploy to en environment with NVIDIA GPUs on-premises or in the cloud.

 ### Prerequisites
 [Install Docker](https://gist.github.com/santisbon/2165fd1c9aaa1f7974f424535d3756f7#docker)